FabienCruz/makesite-singe-vert/draft/freelance.md

 ## try the platforms
 You need a profile on linkedIn but it is not enough.
 There are plenty of [platform](https://independant.io/plateforme-freelance/).
 However, the quality is very different.
 [Malt](https://www.malt.fr/) is the #1 but I received 0 contact with it.
 Maybe, my profile is not good.
 I use [Freelance Info](https://www.freelance-info.fr/).
 I found it more efficient.
-I got 5 calls the first month to
+I got 5 calls the first month after immatriculation.

+### the COVID lockdowns
+While the first